Rules of the Court

 6.2 Walk-in Courts

-Attorneys and pro se Defendants may request to see a judge on the Walk-in courts (Court 5 at 1000 Throckmorton St. and Court 8 at the Southwest Courthouse) to handle cases not set on that particular day’s docket and cases with active warrants.
+Attorneys and pro se Defendants may request to see a judge on the Walk-in docket to handle cases not set on that particular day’s docket and cases with active warrants.
 Cases may be handled in the Walk-in Courts in which a pro se Defendant wishes to enter a plea or present proof of compliance, request deferred disposition, defensive driving, or community service, establish or reinstate a payment plan or to the means of resolving a case.

 Rule Seven: Attorney Plea Dockets